Binyumen Schaechter: Musical work

-As Actor, Translator, and Lecturer
+As actor, translator, and lecturer

 Most of Schaechter’s work focuses on the Yiddish language.
 As an actor, he was featured in Anna Deveare Smith's one-woman show at Carnegie Hall as the "simultaneous" on-stage Yiddish translator for several of her monologues.
 He provided the Yiddish translation for the original DVD version of The Life and Times of Hank Greenberg, the first-ever film with an option of Yiddish subtitle translations.

-Schaechter has been commissioned to create singable Yiddish translations of operatic arias and American popular songs.
-His Yiddish versions of “Baby, It’s Cold Outside,” “Auld Lang Syne,” and “Over the Rainbow” are on YouTube.

-He’s been invited to give lectures and lead workshops in Israel, Sweden, Canada, and the USA at venues including the Ashkenaz Festival, KlezKamp, KlezKanada, Limmud, Yiddish New York, the Museum of Jewish Heritage, and the North American Jewish Choral Festival.
-Popular topics include How to Sing in Yiddish So That It Sounds Like Yiddish, Who Says There Are No Funny Yiddish Songs?, Our Ashkenazic Family Names: What They Mean About Our Families, and – from his own unique perspective – The House on Bainbridge Avenue: Growing Up Speaking Yiddish in Modern Day America.

 For many years, Schaechter served as coordinator for Yidish-vokh, an ongoing annual week-long all-Yiddish summer retreat sponsored by Yugntruf Youth for Yiddish – an organization co-founded in 1964 by his father to promote Yiddish as an active, spoken language.